 The maximum distance you can run a wire depends on the wire conductor types, voltage, amperes, voltage drop, and phase types.

 Using 6 AWG copper wire, the maximum distance you can run 55A at 120V is 76 feet.
 Moreover, at 240V, the space can be 154 feet, and at 480V, it’s 306 feet.
-This information is only applicable to single-phase circuits.

 Furthermore, If you’re using a three-phase system, you may extend the length of your 120-volt, 240-volt, or 480-volt circuit by 88, 177, or 354 feet, respectively.
-It is because you will experience only a 3% voltage decrease.
-Moreover, we wouldn’t recommend using aluminum wire with a gauge of 6.

 Caption: the maximum distance you can run a 6 AWG copper wire